 - (a) Every individual in this State who practices a profession or engages in a business and is included in the list below must obtain from the Secretary a statewide license for the privilege of practicing the profession or engaging in the business.
 A license required by this section is not transferable to another person.
 The tax for each license is fifty dollars (\$50.00). - (1) An attorney-at-law.
-In addition to the tax, a contribution of fifty dollars (\$50.00) to support the Fair Elections Fund established by G.S.
-163-278.63 shall be requested by providing for the contribution on the annual privilege license tax form.
+In addition to the tax, whenever an attorney pays the tax, the Department must give that attorney an opportunity to make a contribution of fifty dollars (\$50.00) to support the North Carolina Public Campaign Financing Fund established by G.S.
+163-278.63.
 Payment of the contribution is not required and is not considered part of the tax owed.